Amin-Azar/EdgeAV-Bot/README.md

 ## Design Constraints

 **Cost**: The lower the better.
 The total cost consists of sensors (ultrasound, camera, ...), interfaces (motor driver, voltage level converter), the brain (Jetson Nano), power source (batteries), and the mechanical part (the car body) which is around $300.
+We should mention that the cost of an autonomous vehicle is a complex function influenced by not only the cost of the vehicle itself, but also other costs including maintaining the cloud services.

 **Latency** The end-to-end time between when a new event happened/sensed and when the robot reacted must be short enough to avoid hitting objects.
 This is not very critical in our case is the speed of the car is very low but is a big factor in larger vehicles.